Exceptional thermoelectric properties in Na$_2$TlSb enabled by quasi-1D band structure: Results

 \subsection{Electronic transport}

+Figure \ref{fig: vvdos} shows the normalized transport distribution $\Sigma(\varepsilon)$ for respective contributions to transport coefficients at 600\;K, with the Fermi level set to the value optimizing $zT$ ($\varepsilon_\mathrm{F} = 0.084$\;eV).
+For the product of $\Sigma$ and $W^{(0)}$, which can be used to determine the electrical conductivity, the highest contribution is located at an energy of $-0.055$\;eV relative to the VBM.
+This energy is close to the multi-pocket isosurface surface at $-0.04$\;eV shown in Fig. \ref{fig: fermi} (a).
+However, the cumulative curve in Fig. \ref{fig: vvdos} (b) shows that most of the contribution occurs further into the band, at energies where the isosurface exhibit clear low-dimensional features.
+For $\Sigma W^{(1)}$ and $\Sigma W^{(2)}$, which have a larger spread in energy, the largest contribution is also further into the valence band.
+This also shifts the cumulative curves, resulting in the major contributions to $\Sigma W^{(1)}$ and $\Sigma W^{(2)}$ to be in the energy range between the surfaces shown in Fig. \ref{fig: fermi} (b) and (c).

-Figure \ref{fig: transport_p} shows thermoelectric transport properties at different temperatures as a function of p-carrier concentration.
-With $zT$ surpassing a value of 4.4 at 600\;K, we confirm earlier identification of Na$_2$TlSb as an extremely promising thermoelectric material \cite{Yue_2023}.
-The combination of high $S$ and $\sigma$ yields a maximum high power factor of more than 15\;mW/K$^2$m for most temperatures.
+Figure \ref{fig: transport_p} shows TE transport properties at different temperatures as a function of p-carrier concentration.
+With $zT$ surpassing a value of 4.4 at 600\;K, we confirm the earlier identification of Na$_2$TlSb as an extremely promising thermoelectric material \cite{Yue_2023}.
+The combination of high $S$ and $\sigma$ yields a maximum PF of more than 15\;mW/K$^2$m for most temperatures.
 Combined with the ultra-low $\kappa_\ell$, this gives a promising material at high temperatures, but it also reaches an exceptional optimal p-type $zT$ of 2.4 at room temperature (300\;K).
-The fact that $zT$ remains high across such a wide temperature span can also be understood from the high low-temperature mobility $\mu$.
-The mobility decreases markedly with temperature, which can be understood from increasing electron-phonon scattering due to the sharply increasing DOS, as discussed in Sec.~\ref{sec: scattering}.
-A key factor limiting $zT$ is the electronic thermal conductivity $\kappa_\mathrm{e}$ is often larger in magnitude than $\kappa_\ell$, reaching as high as 0.85\;W/mK at optimal doping concentration.
-An interesting aspect of the large asymmetry between the valence and conduction DOS, is that charge neutrality biases $\mu_{\mathrm{F}}$ towards the conduction band, and quite large p-doping is needed to overcome bipolar transport.
+The fact that $zT$ remains high across such a wide temperature span can be understood from the high low-temperature mobility $\mu$.
+The mobility decreases markedly with temperature, due to the decreasing electron-phonon scattering at lower temperature, as discussed in Sec.~\ref{sec: scattering}.
+A key factor limiting $zT$ is the electronic thermal conductivity $\kappa_\mathrm{e}$ reaching as high as 0.85\;W/mK at optimal doping concentration, which is larger than $\kappa_\ell$.

+An interesting aspect of the large asymmetry between the valence and conduction DOS is that charge neutrality biases $\varepsilon_{\mathrm{F}}$ towards the conduction band, and quite large p-doping is needed to overcome bipolar transport.
 This is seen at 700$\;$K, where $S$ changes sign around 5$\times$10$^{19}$\;h/cm$^{3}$ (a).
 Similarly, both $\sigma$ and $\kappa_\mathrm{e}$ flatten out at low carrier concentrations as the conduction band begins to contribute to transport.

 Fig.~\ref{fig: zT_T} displays (a) the p-type and (b) n-type $zT$ as a function of temperature over the range 200--700\;K. Each is plotted for different carrier concentrations around the optimal one for $zT$ ($N_\mathrm{opt}$).
 A consequence of the high $zT$ at a wide range of temperatures is that the temperature-averaged $zT$ can also be very high.
 This is shown by the dashed lines, which indicate the maximal temperature-averaged $zT$ ($zT_\mathrm{avg}$) from 300 to 700\;K, using a fixed doping concentration of 5.7$\times 10^{19}$\;h/cm$^{3}$ and 4.3$\times 10^{18}$\;e/cm$^{3}$ for p- and n-type doping, respectively.
 Even higher values would be obtained with graded doping in the TE legs.
 The high n-type $zT$, which arises from fast electrons around the L-valley, also highlights the promise of Na$_2$TlSb for single-material thermoelectric devices.